-10. A landscaping scheme for all retained, new and restored areas of planting shall be submitted to and approved in writing by the Local Planning Authority prior to the commencement of the 2016 install as shown on plan PAC2697-013/01 Rev 1.
+10. A landscaping scheme for all retained, new and restored areas of planting shall be submitted to and approved in writing by the Local Planning Authority prior to the commencement of the 2017/18/19 removal of equipment and trees, as shown on plan PAC2697-013/01 Rev 2016/01.
 The scheme shall include a plan and schedule which shows numbers of trees/shrubs to be planted, locations, spacing of plants, size of plants and species together with a timetable for undertaking the planting.
+The scheme shall also include specifications and drawings of the proposed "tree screen structure" shown on the submitted Figure 3.0 drawing.
 The approved landscaping scheme shall be carried out in full in accordance with the approved details and timetable.